 Plus, why be stingy with light-stirring and light-sharing (just ‘cuz a calendar says so)?

 In more contemporary times, these deeply spirit-rich and potentially renewing festivals have often been reduced to one day — one day of Christmas rather than twelve (though we count the ‘shopping days’ before); one day of Epiphany; one-day cross-quarter, solstice, or equinox observances.

 But it wasn’t always so, and perhaps given the super-accelerated pace of our times, it’s worth rediscovering the Wisdom of the multi-day festivals so that we can truly touch into the spirit of them and in doing so, find the renewal and inspiration that is so vital to us now.

-Epiphany, for example, was once celebrated as an eight-day ‘Octave of Epiphany’ by the Latin Church, until 1955, when Pope Pius XII put the kabosh on that (and apparently quite a few other lengthier observances).
+Epiphany, for example, was once celebrated as an eight-day ‘Octave of Epiphany’ by the Latin Church, until 1955, when Pope Pius XII put the kibosh on that (and apparently quite a few other lengthier observances).

-From this older tradition, Christmas falls in early January — the sixth or seventh — with Epiphany on or about January 19th, and the eight day octave starting then.
+From this older tradition, the 1st Day of Christmas falls in early January — the sixth or seventh — with Epiphany on or about January 19th, and the eight day octave starting then.

 In whatever ways, allow yourself some space and time for reflection, rejuvenation, restoration, and renewal.
 Slow the pace a bit, nurture and nourish (yourself and others).

 From those dark, still, and restful places, epiphanies spring forth, just as seeds incubate and germinate in the moist, rich, dark soils of the Earth, readying themselves for the push to Spring.

-Big Love & Lovely Epiphany,
+Big Love & a Brilliant, Revealing Epiphany,